Power Outages: What, Why and How to Protect Your Melbourne Home

 A permanent fault sounds bad, but is usually easy to fix and contained to a small area.
 It’s usually caused when a household is using too many high-energy appliances at once, which causes the circuit breaker to trip.
 This shuts off power to that circuit until the fault is cleared (eg. turning off some of the appliances).
 Once the issue is resolved and the circuit breaker is flipped back ON at the switchboard, the power is restored.

-What are the common causes of power outages?
+What are the common causes of a power outage?

-Understanding the causes of power outages can help you be prepared in advance.
+Understanding the causes of power outage can help you be prepared in advance.

 Weather: The unpredictable nature of Australia's weather poses a significant challenge to power infrastructure.
 High winds, flying debris, heavy rain or flooding all have the potential to wreak havoc on power lines.